 The project is divided into three milestones, and the first milestone was completed by July 31, 2006.
-The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company requested SDTC to extend tenure of the project to April 2008 due to certain constraints.
-The second milestone is now likely to be extended further to February 2009.
-The third milestone completion date is yet to be determined (original completion date of January 2008).
+The second milestone was originally budgeted to be completed in the quarter ended June 30, 2007 but the Company has now requested that the SDTC extend the tenure of the project until the end of the quarter ending September 30, 2009.
+The third milestone completion date is yet to be determined.